BDC Hamburger Icon

 1. Texas has an abundance of talent.

 One of the keys to a successful startup is the company’s team.
-It takes a village of talented individuals to lead a startup to success, including HR, engineers, and more.
+It takes a village of talented individuals to overcome the challenges of starting a business, including HR, engineers and more.

 However, some startups make the mistake of hiring too quickly.
 Maybe the candidate isn’t exactly the right fit or lacks key skills necessary for the role.
 An emerging small business may decide to hire and onboard them anyway.
 After all, filling the position is a priority — and the business might have struggled to find interested, available candidates.

-Texas is ranked No. 2 for workforce in CNBC’s 2022 America’s Top States for Business.
-The state also consistently ranks within the top five states for business and boasts a tremendous workforce resulting in business owners’ interest to open up shop here.
+Texas is ranked No. 1 for workforce in CNBC’s 2024 America’s Top States for Business.
+The state has consistently earned top rankings for business overall and boasts a tremendous labor force — over 15 million as of 2024, the Texas Workforce Commission found.
+This has resulted in business owners’ interest in opening up shop there.

 TipBottom line

-Finding the best financing options is an integral aspect of starting a business.
+Finding the best business loans and financing options is an integral aspect of starting a business.
 Consider saving six months to a year to cover your initial expenses before your business starts to turn a profit.

 2. Starting a business in Texas comes with significant tax benefits.

-But beyond Delaware and Nevada, more states are passing tax laws that benefit small businesses, and Texas is one state to watch.
-The Tax Foundation’s 2023 State Business Tax Climate Index revealed that Texas is ranked among the top 15 states without an individual income tax or corporate income tax.
+But beyond Delaware and Nevada, more states have passed tax laws that benefit small businesses — including Texas.
 A lack of income tax, along with a thriving economy, continues to make Texas an attractive location for a startup.

 3. Texas is open to innovation.

-Which states come to mind when you think of innovation?
-You’re likely to think of the East and West coasts – specifically Silicon Valley in California and Manhattan (or Brooklyn) in New York.
+When many people think of innovation hotbeds, they might think of the East and West Coasts — specifically Silicon Valley in California and Manhattan (or Brooklyn) in New York.

 But consider events like South by Southwest (SXSW), held in Austin every year, that celebrate the changing landscape of tech and media.

-More than 380 airports call Texas home, bringing in new faces every day to check out the sights and sounds (including a lively music scene) throughout the state.
+More than 380 airports call Texas home, bringing in new faces every day to check out the state’s sights and sounds — including a lively music scene.
 You might be surprised at some of the industries thriving in Texas:

 • Advanced tech and manufacturing